 The upshot: When dealing with a shopper who is nervous about a purchase decision, dwarf those big smiles so you won’t come across as unqualified to give credible advice.
 The researchers verified that these impressions directly influence a consumer’s willingness to spend money and time with you.

 Yet always have in mind the depth of the smile’s power.
-Evolutionary psychologists say we are all genetically programmed to interpret a genuine smile as a desire to build a friendly relationship.
+We are genetically programmed to interpret a genuine smile as a desire to build a mutually beneficial relationship.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology